hdantam/Slate/README.md

 to maintain communication while still having time to develop the primary technologies.
 The group was split into the following teams:

-- UI Team: Developed the application's frontend and created features such as the clear button
+- UI Team: Developed the application's frontend and allowed for drawing on the whiteboard locally
-- Cloud Team: Designed and implemented the teams backend, allowing for real time technology
+- Cloud Team: Designed and implemented the teams backend, allowing for cloud syncing technology
 - Integration Team: Worked between the two teams ensuring the product was going to meet it's end goal